serhii-tyshchenko/tech-interview/reactjs/index.md

   2. Public class fields syntax: If you don't like to use bind approach then public class fields syntax can be used to correctly bind callbacks.
   3. Arrow functions in callbacks: You can use arrow functions directly in the callbacks.
 - _Note:_ If the callback is passed as prop to child components, those components might do an extra re-rendering.
 In those cases, it is preferred to go with `.bind()` or public class fields syntax approach considering performance.

+## Hooks
+**What is the purpose of the `useLayoutEffect` hook?**
+- `useLayoutEffect` is similar to `useEffect`, but it fires synchronously after all DOM mutations.
+It is often used for measuring and synchronizing layout.

+**What is the purpose of the `useImperativeHandle` hook?**
+- React supports code splitting, allowing developers to split their code into smaller chunks that are loaded on demand, improving performance by reducing the initial bundle size.

+**Explain the concept of the `useDebugValue` hook.**
+- `useDebugValue` is used to display a label for custom hooks in React DevTools.

 ## Diff